morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 The Bad:

 - A long list of bad.
-- The adapter I tested is multi-state and it appears that most adapters that use this chipset are multi-state.
+- The adapter I have is multi-state and it appears that most adapters that use this chipset are multi-state.
 Not good.

 Recommendation: AVOID adapters based on this chipset.
 You will be disappointed.
 The driver is an out-of-kernel driver that is not consistent with Linux Wireless standards and it is a terrible driver.
 Recommend Linux users seek out usb wifi adapters that use the mt7921au chipset if seeking an adapter that is WiFi 6 capable.